-In general it is not a good idea to memorize your entire speech.
+In general, it is not a good idea to memorize your entire speech.
 It is however a good idea to memorize the beginning 4 – 10 sentences.
-This is critical because it allows you to feel confident and ride the wave of confidence as you continue your presentation.
-Even marketers and sales people can benefit from this approach with slides they use to further buttress their messaging.
+This is critical because it allows you to feel confident and ride the wave of confidence as you continue your presentation or team presentation.
+Even marketers and salespeople can benefit from this approach with slides they use to further buttress their messaging.
 Most people think the best presenters wing it.
 While this is true, they typically practice and memorize the beginning and ending of their talks.
 This is a professional practice you should always leverage to your advantage.

 Always remember to let the audience know how you will handle questions.
 If you are in a marketing or sales presentation, I would not bring this up.
 Simply give them the free will to ask questions when they best see fit.

 We are all uncomfortable when there is silence.
-Yet incorporating silence into your presentation can be a valuable tool causing the audience to be attentive to what you are going to say next.
-We got this one from Scott who wrote a great post on 5 ways to open a presentation.
+Yet incorporating silence into your creative presentation can be a valuable tool causing the audience to be attentive to what you are going to say next.

 Tell A Joke

-As a followup to silence or as a standalone, tell a joke to elicit laughter form the audience.
+As a follow-up to silence or as a standalone, tell a joke to elicit laughter from the audience.
 Even for marketing and sales representatives, this can be a way to lighten the room and become more connected with the audience.
 Don’t overdo this as it can steer people away from your purpose, but proper usage of this technique can be effective in starting any presentation.

-We know that great speakers can be tough as nails, but those who open up about their lives or their story builds a deeper relationship with their audience.
-When you start your presentation showcasing your ability to be vulnerable,you are giving yourself more chances to maintain the attention and interest of your audience.
+We know that great speakers can be tough as nails, but those who upon up about their lives or their story build a deeper relationship with their audience.
+When you start your presentation showcasing your ability to be vulnerable, you are giving yourself more chances to maintain the attention and interest of your audience.

-This is as basic is it gets, but story telling is the best way to connect with an audience.
-You can start a start at the beginning of your presentation and then connect it to the purpose of why you’re there.
+This is as basic as it gets, but storytelling is the best way to connect with an audience.
+You can start at the beginning of your presentation and then connect it to the purpose of why you’re there.
 Many great presenters use this technique and it remains one of the most critical pieces to becoming an effective presenter.
 Nick Morgan wrote an interesting post on this in Forbes.